Economic and industry-specific conditions

 |Currency risks||Currency risks arise insofar as planned sales in foreign currencies are not balanced by any corresponding expenses or outgoings in the same currency.||Munich Airport hedges currency risks using currency forwards.|

-The management of credit rating risks includes the constant monitoring of debtors’ creditworthiness, overdue invoices, and a stringent debt collections management.
+The management of credit risks includes the constant monitoring of debtors’ creditworthiness, overdue invoices, and stringent collections management.
 Dependent on the credit rating, certain services are only performed against prepayment or provision of collateral in the form of guarantees.